ericpoon/demo-mobx/README.md

 ---

-The minimal working code for observing primitive values is available at commit `c11313d`.
+The minimal working code for observable primitive values (number, string and boolean) is available at commit `c11313d`.
 If you want to have a very basic idea regarding how `@observable` and `autorun()` work, it should be a good start point.
 Checkout to have a look!
 > It's relatively easy to understand!
 You may not want to start with the source code of official MobX.